come219/auto_aws_lambda_setup/README.md

 This is a list files from the codebase that are required for the project to run properly.

++ /arn_folder/		| This folder contains the role arn outputs.
-+ /lambda_codebase/	| This folder contains the different dummy lambda function codes & zip files
++ /lambda_codebase/	| This folder contains the different dummy lambda function codes & zip files.
-+ /role_folder/		| This folder contains the different role configuration files represented as json
++ /role_folder/		| This folder contains the different role configuration files represented as json.
-+ /config_folder/	| Contains the data for configuring to the AWS account & region
++ /config_folder/	| This folder contains the data for configuring to the AWS account & region.
-+ /old_folder/		| This folder contains old codebase files & example files
++ /old_folder/		| This folder contains old codebase files & example files.
-+ /test_folder/ 	| This folder contains the different testing methods & techniques
++ /test_folder/         | This folder contains the different testing methods & techniques.

 ### Files produced: